GiuseppeSoriano/MoodPilot/Prototype/Documentation/Documentation.md

 folder.
 A unique log file is created for each execution, with average FPS appended at the end.

 #### Recommendations
 Although the processed FPS is low (more than one second per frame), the successful deployment demonstrates the capability of integrating modern Python (3.11) and software tools on the dated Raspberry Pi 3B+.
 For practical applications, upgrading to a more powerful edge device is recommended to enhance performance.
-Future work includes testing this deployment on newer Raspberry Pi models to evaluate potential improvements in real-time emotion detection, enabling the "MoodPilot" system to assess passenger moods during trips.
+Future work includes testing this deployment on newer Raspberry Pi models to evaluate potential improvements in real-time emotion detection, enabling the MoodPilot system to assess passenger moods during trips.

 \newpage
 ## 5.3.
 Data Collection System